nathanielho/nathanielho.github.io/docker/log1.md

 `docker run --log-driver json-file --log-opt max-size=10m --log-opt max-file=3 hello-world`

+This will result in 3 files of 10MB max

 ## Method 3 - Enabling Log Rotation in Docker Compose

 And if you are using docker-compose you can use this method: